VacheDesNeiges/Jellyfish-Idle/Ideas.md

 Focus -> Insight -> Menu with "spells" -> Thunder Strike that turns sand to glass -> Glass tower that increases max Insight and rate + glass nest

  -> Metalic nodes to get lead.
 Manifying Glass to melt things

+ # Deities

+ Mix of farming in melvor idle and slime rancher for the ressources and price